Please feel free to get in touch with one of our friendly team – we’re always happy to help!

 0113 868 2941

 The UK’s answer to Route 66, this epic 500 mile round trip offers scenery stunning enough to rival that of its American counterpart.
-Unlike Route 66, the North Coast 500 is circular and the views on offer are of more well-watered terrains, rather than the arid deserts of the southern USA.
+Unlike Route 66, the North Coast 500 is one big loop and the views on offer are of more well-watered terrains, rather than the arid deserts of the southern USA.
 Starting off in Inverness, work your way around the coastline stopping off at several idyllic locations along the way.
-Spend a night in John O’Groats, the most northern point of the UK mainland, before making your way around the coast.
-Breath-taking stops such as Ullapool, Tongue and Lochniver offer something so incredible, you’ll struggle to believe you’re still in the UK.
+Visit John O’Groats, the most northern point of the UK mainland, before making your way around the coast.
+Breath-taking stops such as Ullapool, Tongue and Lochniver offer something so incredible, you’ll struggle to believe you’re still in the UK – and that’s before you’ve reached the Torridon Munros!
 With scenery reminiscent of Lord of the Rings, this route is the perfect way to discover some of the gems the UK has to offer.

-This small coastal town in the shadow of Ben Hope mountain is situated on the shore of the Kyle of Tongue.
-Just a short drive from the village centre is Coldbackie beach which offers stunning views of the Rabbit and Orkney Islands.
-The turquoise water is also a great spot for surfing!
-The driving route from Tongue to your next destination, Lochinver, is one of the most scenic on this route.
+Tongue to your next destination, Ullapool, is one of the most scenic on this route.
 Follow the A838 over the Kyle of Tongue Bridge which forms a part of the causeway.
 Along the bridge you’ll find designated viewpoints for the perfect photo opportunity.
-Continue your drive along the West coast, passing Loch Assynt before arriving at Lochinver.

 This lively seaside town is located on the waterfront of Loch Broom.
 It’s a great location for water sports with the chance to go kayaking or tour around the Summer Isles.
-For a more relaxing couple of days, visit the Knockan Gragg National Nature Reserve.
-We’d recommend a day trip to the Beinn Eighe National Nature Reserve on the second day.
-Cycle or hike through the mountain and woodland trails and explore the pine forests, home to the region’s golden eagles.
+For a more relaxing couple of days, visit the Knockan Gragg National Nature Reserve or the Inverpolly National Nature Reserve, and see if you spot any wildcats or golden eagles.